 Taxis and rideshare services

-In major cities like Lima, using licensed taxis or reputable rideshare services such as Uber is generally the safest option for getting around.
+In major cities like Lima, using licensed taxis or reputable rideshare services such as Uber is generally the best and safest option for getting around.

 Avoid hailing cabs from the street, as they may not be properly licensed or insured.